-Open drain, drives high and open drain, drives low Open drain modes provide high impedance in one of the data states and strong drive in the other.
+Open drain modes provide high impedance in one of the data states and strong drive in the other.
 Pins can be used for digital input and output in these modes.
-A common application for these modes is driving the I2C bus signal lines.
+A common application for these modes is driving the I^2C bus signal lines.

-Strong drive
+Strong Drive